RU09342/lab-6taking-control-over-your-embedded-life-either-net/Open Loop Systems/README.md

 ![Circuit]()

 We then incremented the duty cycle by 10% and observed the voltage using a DMM and converted this to a temperature.
-The voltage was just 5 orders of magnitude lower than the temperature, so this was a simple conversion.
+The voltage output of the LM35 is calibrated to the centigrate temperature scale (10mV/°C), so this was a simple conversion.

 Our results can be seen in the following table.